katavasija/bricklink/README.md

 # bricklink
-This was console parser of bricklink.com statistics parser
+This was console parser of bricklink.com statistics